madhavv197/time_series_introduction/README.md

 Fourier terms approximate patterns as smooth waves because sine and cosine functions are continuous.
 They do not model sharp or abrupt changes.

-# Algorithm Complexity Note

-Lets take a moment to analyse the complexity of our models.

-## Linear Regression

-## XGBoost

-XGBoost's time complexity is given by:

-$$
-\text{complexity} = O(K \cdot d \cdot T \cdot n)
-$$

-Where :
-- **K**: Number of estimators/trees
-- **d**: Maximum depth per tree
-- **T**: Number of non-zero rows
-- **n**: Total number of train rows

-For each node, for each feature, the algorithm finds the optimal split point by finding maximum gain.
-This does this for all n train rows.
-It may use some sorting feature in order to speed up the process.
-This is applied for K trees each with depth 5.